 Things like the customer location will drive configuration selections related to electrical power and documentation language.
 Environmental considerations will drive other selections related to insulation, ruggedized cases and water resistance.

 Where does this information come from?
 Product Management and Engineering collaborated on the assorted designs, and as usage scenarios were identified, specific options were developed to address these different options.
-They have supplied the basic information into the catalogue of options available for the product.
+They have supplied the basic information into the catalog of options available for the product.

 As the product moves through its lifecycle, these options will increase and decrease over the years.
 Product Management and Engineering remain tightly tied to the configuration process and the maintenance of that process over time.